 Planting a tree is a fun activity we can enjoy today, knowing that the tree will continue to improve our lives over time.
 Trees planted throughout our communities not only provide beauty but help shade our streets and schoolyards and create habitat and food for wildlife.
 Awareness of the difference between tree species helps in selecting the proper tree to plant in a given location based on site conditions, temperature and soil.

-Grade 5 student Alyssa DeLuca of Brandywine Springs Elementary was the state winner of the Delaware Forest Service’s 2021 Arbor Day School Poster Contest.
-This year’s contest attracted entries from 44 schools and 73 classrooms, with a total of 2,748 students participating.
-The 2021 theme was “Trees Are Terrific…in Many Wonderful Ways!”
-Posters were judged on originality, use of theme, neatness, and artistic expression.
+Grade 2 student Lyla Jones is the state winner of the Delaware Forest Service’s 2023 Arbor Day School Poster Contest.
+This year’s contest attracted entries from almost 7,600 students and more than 70 schools.
+The 2023 theme was “Trees are Terrific…in all Shapes and Sizes!”
+Posters are judged on originality, use of theme, neatness, and artistic expression.
 Each winner receives a gift card, a tree-themed book, and a tree planting at their school.
 Twelve winners were selected from each county in four grade categories: kindergarten, grade 1 and 2, grade 3 and 4, and grade 5.
 The complete gallery of winners is shown below (click the image to view a full-resolution image of the artwork) The poster contest is designed to increase student knowledge about forests and forest resources.
 For teachers, the poster contest can be an ideal way for students to learn more about the role of trees in our communities and their direct impact on Delawareans’ health and well-being.
 The schoolyard is also perfect setting to incorporate the role of trees into your everyday curriculum.
 Trees not only provide beauty, shade, and habitat and food for wildlife, they also improve air quality, muffle noise, moderate air temperatures, filter runoff into streams and rivers, and reduce energy consumption.